-Programme Structure
+Programme or Subject Course Structure

-The Programme may involve a series of modules and formal training sessions that must include practicals, tutorials and field experience to reinforce and complement theoretical material.
-It is important that the programme structure is clearly described within the submission and that sufficient details of the components are provided.
+The Programme or Subject course may involve a series of modules and formal training sessions that must include practicals, tutorials and field experience to reinforce and complement theoretical material.
+It is important that the programme or subject course structure is clearly described within the submission and that sufficient details of the components are provided.
 As a minimum the submission should include:

-• Table of programme modules;
+• Table of programme or subject course modules;

-- Schedule of programme modules identifying where in the sequence each module it taken by students (programme timetable); and - The duration (in weeks) of each module - Timeline of the complete programme (see 7.1.3 item 4. below)
+- Schedule of programme or subject course modules identifying where in the sequence each module it taken by students (programme timetable); and - The duration (in weeks) of each module - Timeline of the complete programme or subject course (see 7.1.3 item 4. below)

-Information About Each Module in the Programme
+Information About Each Module in the Programme or Subject Course

-This section should be easily understood and contain a full and detailed description of each programme module, including a reference to elements of the Standards for each course module item.
-This enables the institution to describe fully the programme in relation to the Standards and aids greatly in the Board's review.
+This section should be easily understood and contain a full and detailed description of each programme or subject module, including a reference to elements of the Standards for each course module item.
+This enables the institution to describe fully the programme or subject in relation to the Standards and aids greatly in the Board's review.
 Each module of the programme being submitted should be described in more detail than the Standards, with a tabulation of theory, practical exercises and self-guidance hours devoted to each of the elements of the Standards.
-This will allow the Board to relate the module and lectures to the cross-reference table (see 7.7) and tabulated programme description.
+This will allow the Board to relate the module and lectures to the cross-reference table (see 7.7) and tabulated programme or subject description.

-A schedule should be provided that shows all delivered items (lectures, tutorials, assignments and practicals) within the module and relates them to elements of the Standards.
+A schedule should be provided showing all delivered items (lectures, tutorials, assignments and practicals) within the module and relates them to elements of the Standards.
 This must include for each delivered item: means of delivery; hours allocated; reference to elements of the Standards.
 For the purpose of these Guidelines the nominal duration of a teaching hour is 50 minutes.
 If less, then this must be stated in the submission.
+Activities in this breakdown should be limited to a single session and should not normally exceed 3 or 4 hours for classroom activities or a single day for field practicals; if the activity is longer than 4 hours for classroom activities or 1 day for field activities, it should be divided into shorter segments.
 An example of a Module Schedule that might be delivered in an S-5B programme is provided in Table 1 where the teaching scheme shows the first five lectures and associated practical/tutorial work.
-Coverage in the example is aligned with a student intake directly from high school with passes in mathematics and physics where no previous knowledge or experience in spatial science exists, hence the extended introduction offering familiarisation with relevant fundamentals.
-Time allocated is indicative of the entry level.
+(Coverage in the example is aligned with a student intake directly from high school with passes in mathematics and physics where no previous knowledge or experience in spatial science exists, hence the extended introduction offering familiarisation with relevant fundamentals.
+Time allocated is indicative of the entry level.)

 Geodesy

 Learning Activities Lectures Tutorials Practical Self-Guided Study

-Hou Irs 36 8 20 27
+Hours 36 8 20 27

-Asse essment type Theory Exams/Tests Practical Exams/Tests Written Assignments Presentations
+Assessment type Theory Exams/Tests Practical Exams/Tests Written Assignments Presentations

-Hou Irs 2 4 7
+Hours 2 4 7

-Lead l Instructor: Name Vessel SV "Name"
+Lead Instructor: Name Vessel SV "Name"